OpenRCT2/OpenRCT2/readme.md

 A list of bugs can be found on the [issue tracker](https://github.com/OpenRCT2/OpenRCT2/issues).
 Feel free to work on any bug and submit a pull request to the develop branch with the fix.
 Mentioning that you intend to fix a bug on the issue will prevent other people from trying as well.

 ## 4.2 New features
 Please talk to the OpenRCT2 team first before starting to develop a new feature.
-We may already have plans or reasons against it, therefore contacting us will allow us to help you or prevent you from wasting any time.
-You can talk to us via gitter, see links at the top of this page.
+We may already have plans or reasons against something that you'd like to work on, therefore contacting us will allow us to help you or prevent you from wasting any time.
+You can talk to us via Discord, see links at the top of this page.

 ## 4.3 Translation
 You can translate the game into other languages by editing the language files in ```data/language``` directory.
-Please join discussions and submit pull requests to [OpenRCT2/Localisation](https://github.com/OpenRCT2/Localisation).
+Please join discussions in the [#localisation channel on Discord](https://discordapp.com/invite/sxnrvX9) and submit pull requests to [OpenRCT2/Localisation](https://github.com/OpenRCT2/Localisation).

 ## 4.4 Graphics
-You can help create new graphics for the game by visiting the [OpenGraphics project](https://gitter.im/OpenRCT2/OpenGraphics).
+You can help create new graphics for the game by visiting the [OpenGraphics project](https://github.com/OpenRCT2/OpenGraphics).
 3D modellers needed!

 ## 4.5 Audio
-You can help create the music and sound effects for the game, drop by [the OpenMusic chat](https://gitter.im/OpenRCT2/OpenMusic) to find out more.
+You can help create the music and sound effects for the game. check out the OpenMusic repository and drop by our [#open-sound-and-music channel on Discord](https://discord.gg/9y8WbcX) to find out more.

 ## 4.6 Scenarios
-We also need need scenarios to distribute with the game, when the time comes.
+We also like to distribute additional scenarios with the game, when the time comes.
 For that, we need talented scenario makers!
-Come chat with us [over here](https://gitter.im/PFCKrutonium/OpenRCT2-OpenScenarios)!
+Check out the OpenScenarios repository [over here](https://github.com/PFCKrutonium/OpenRCT2-OpenScenarios).

 ---